Harrow Fair

 *Recipe to accompany dessert*

-Winner to present sponsor with fresh chocolate dessert in order to receive prize money.
+Only first place winner to present sponsor with fresh chocolate dessert in order to receive prize money.

-61. By David & Philip Hernandez
+65. By David & Philip Hernandez

 Murray Hernandez Memorial Award